 While tracking your followers’ engagement with you matters, so does your engagement with others.
 How often do you comment on blogs in your industry?
 When people leave comments on your Facebook posts, do you respond?

 Simply answering, “Thanks, glad you enjoyed it,” to a comment that praises your latest blog post can spawn conversions.
 People know you appreciate them, so they become fans.
 Eventually, they might become customers.

 Referring to a Salesforce report, Jon Suarez-Davis writes in AdWeek:

 “Nearly 80 percent of consumers say the experience a company provides is as important as its products and services”

-If you provide a positive experience, you’ll generate more online sales.
+If you provide a positive experience, you’ll boost the online sales.

 Try Crazy Egg Testing Tools to Increase Your Online Sales

 I know that you’d love to learn how to increase online sales overnight, but although you can hasten the process with some of these tips, you also have to look at the long-haul view.
 When you collect accurate data, you can make better decisions for your business’s future.